Celtic Camino Festival

-The first Celtic Camino festival is taking place in County Mayo this April, organised by the Camino Society Ireland.
-CaminoWays.com, the Camino experts, are delighted to be supporting this great event attracting Camino enthusiasts from across Ireland.
+The first Celtic Camino festival is in County Mayo this April, organised by the Camino Society Ireland.
+CaminoWays.com, the Camino experts, are delighted to support this great event attracting Camino enthusiasts across Ireland.

-The festival takes place from Friday 13th April to Sunday 15th April in Westport, County Mayo, Ireland.
+The Celtic Camino Festival in Ireland generally takes place the second weekend of April from Friday to Sunday in Westport, County Mayo, Ireland.

 About the Celtic Camino festival